-ClusterCS has reached its 2.4 version and we are happy to tell you what’s new.
+ClusterCS has reached its 2.4 version and we are excited to tell you what’s new.

-- Domain FTP accounts have been added, under Domains -> Manage – on the right side of the screen – allows a user to create FTP accounts on one domain, which are chrooted to a subfolder.
+- Domain FTP accounts have been added, under Domains -> Manage (on the right side of the screen), this allows a user to create FTP accounts on one domain, which are chrooted to a subfolder.
 Great for giving limited access;

 - DRDB implementation – a more lightweight HA storage solution (it can use either a block device or an empty file as a storage solution);